Department for Transport road maintenance ratings across 153 UK councils

 View reportNorth Yorkshire

-Yorkshire & HumberAMBER on every measure — RED U-roads up 64% in two years
+Yorkshire and the HumberAMBER on every measure — RED U-roads up 64% in two years

 View reportWhat do these ratings mean for your claim?